PatriceKast/netmap.js/README.md

 Usage
 ----

-The official releases are hosted on a CDN by KastGroup Gmbh.
+The official releases are hosted on a CDN by KastGroup GmbH.

 	https://cdn.kastgroup.com/js/libs/netmap.js/1.0.0/netmap.min.js